raspberrypilearning/animated-story/en/step_5.md

 The animation is set to last for two seconds (`2s`) and use the `ease` transition.

-**Tip:** You can add this anywhere in the css file, but it makes sense to add it close to the code for the keyframes animation.
+**Tip:** You can add this anywhere in the CSS file, but it makes sense to add it close to the code for the keyframes animation.

 --- /task ---